 Lyme Disease in Children

 Lyme disease is the leading cause of all insect-borne illness in the United States.
-It is a year-round problem, although April through October is considered tick season.
+It is a year-round problem, although it peaks during the spring and summer months.

 Lymphadenopathy is the term for swelling of the lymph nodes or glands.
 These are the bean-shaped glands in the neck, armpits, groin, chest, and abdomen.
 They act as filters for the lymph fluid as it flows through the body.
 Lymphadenopathy can occur in just one area of the body, such as the neck.
 Or it may affect lymph nodes throughout the body.
 The cervical lymph nodes, found in the neck, are the most common site of lymphadenopathy.

 A lymphatic malformation is a lymphatic vessel that isn’t formed right.
 The malformations are lymphatic tissue filled with fluid (cyst).
 Your child may have one or more of these cysts.